 What if I forget to return the book at the end of the semester?

-If at time of initial purchase you rented a new copy, a charge equal to the difference between the amount paid for the new rental and the current cost of a new copy, plus a 10% handling fee will be charged to your bursar account.
-If at time of initial purchase you rented a used copy, a charge equal to the difference between the amount paid for the used rental and the current cost of a used copy, plus a 10% handling fee will be charged to your bursar account.
+If your initial purchase was a rented new copy, a charge equal to the difference between the amount paid for the new rental and the current cost of replacing a new copy, plus a 10% handling fee will be charged to your bursar account.
+If your initial purchase was a rented used copy, a charge equal to the difference between the amount paid for the used rental and the current cost of a replacement used copy, plus a 10% handling fee will be charged to your bursar account.

 Can I turn in my rental book when I return for the following semester?